I got in trouble for playing football - Nali

 Nali's persistence paid off.

-Her football career started with Zambia's Under-17 national team and now she plays professionally in Turkey, and her parents have finally came around.
+Her football career started with Zambia's Under-17 national team and now she plays professionally in Turkey, and her parents have finally come around.

 "I think the moment I started being named in the national team, that's the time my parents stood up for me and began supporting me.
 My mom is now my biggest fan," Nali recalls.